 Comparative Negligence Theories and How They Work

-Suppose Abby sues Brian and claims that she suffered damages of $100,000.
-Assume further that the jury finds that Abby's own negligence contributed to the accident by 30 percent and Brian’s negligence contributed by 70 percent.
-If the jury agrees that damages are worth $100,000, Abby would only be able to recover $70,000 (or $100,000 reduced by 30 percent caused by her own negligence).
-If, conversely, Abby's negligence was found to have contributed 70 percent to the accident, she could only recover $30,000 for the 30 percent fault for which Brian was responsible.
+If the jury agrees that damages for her injuries are worth $100,000, Abby would only be able to recover $70,000 ($100,000 reduced by the 30% caused by her own negligence).
+If Abby's negligence was found to be 70% instead, she could only recover $30,000 for the 30% fault for which Brian was responsible.

 Pure Contributory Negligence